Tongue and Lip Tie Release Surgery

 - Frenectomy Procedures:

-- Laser Frenectomy: A minimally invasive procedure using a laser to release the frenulum with minimal bleeding and faster healing.
+- Laser Frenectomy for Tongue and Lip Tie: A minimally invasive procedure using a laser to perform a tongue tie release or lip tie release with minimal bleeding and faster healing.
+This modern approach ensures comfort and quick recovery for tongue tied babies.

 - Traditional Frenectomy: Involves surgical tools with local anesthesia to release the frenulum, ensuring the baby’s comfort during the procedure.